-The Division of Public Health in conjunction with the Department of Natural Resources and Environmental Control has conducted a source water assessment.
+The Department of Natural Resources and Environmental Control in conjunction with the Division of Public Health has conducted a source water assessment.
 Please contact the person listed below regarding its availability and how to obtain a copy.
-You may also review this at http://www.wr.udel.edu/swaphome/swassessments.html.
+You may also review this at http://delawaresourcewater.org/assessments/.
 It provides information such as potential sources of contamination.
+Overall, Milton Water has a high susceptibility to nutrients, pathogens and pesticides.
+A very high susceptibility to petroleum hydrocarbons.
+A moderate susceptibility to PCBs, other organic compounds, metals and inorganic compounds.